Nictiz/eu-nl-compared/maps/xtehr2zibs2024/FamilyMemberHistory-FamilyHistory-comments.md

 + EHDS issue: restrict binding description of .patientRelationship to blood relationhips.
 Justification: the current binding description (hl7:v3-RoleCode) is not restricted to blood relationships
 + zib issue: geboortedatum toevoegen: er zijn use cases waarin alleen de geboortedatum bekend is
 + EHDS issue: remove element .ageOrDateOfDeathDate, justification: if .dateOfBirth is not populated, .ageOrDateOfDeathDate is not relevant
 + EHDS issue: rename EHDSFamilyMemberHistory to EHDSFamilyHistory and create a container EHDSFamilyMember (cardinality 1..*) within EHDSFamilyHistory, containing family member specific elements.
-Justification: family history is in practice taken at once, so that one instance of the header information
+Justification: family history is in practice taken at once, so that meta (header) information is applicable to all of the family history.
+In the current model, a header is created for each family member instance, which is undesirable.
-EHDS issue: datum anamnese ontbreekt
++ EHDS issue: add .date, type: dateTime, definition: the date and time on which the family was taken.
+The meaning of this date is different from .header.authorship.datetime, which is the date on which the instance was registered in the patient's health record.
+The date should be added on family history level (dependent on resoluton of issue #rename)
++ EHDS issue: add text element to the model on family member level, type: string, definition: comment on the family member which might be relevant to the family history

 ## Toegevoegd door Jacob na de bespreking op 10 november